eth-cscs/sarus/doc/config/nvidia-container-toolkit.rst

 .. literalinclude:: /config/hook_examples/03-nvidia-container-toolkit.json
    :language: json

+.. _config-hooks-nvidia-support:

 Sarus support at runtime
 ------------------------

 The actions performed by the NVIDIA Container Toolkit hook are controlled via a set of specific `environment variables
 <https://github.com/NVIDIA/nvidia-container-runtime#environment-variables-oci-spec>`_.
-Most of these can (and should) come from the container images, or from the :ref:`user-environmental-transfer` performed by Sarus.
+Most of these can (and should) come from container images or from the host environment (see :ref:`here <user-environment>` for more about environments in Sarus containers).
 Notably, the ``NVIDIA_VISIBLE_DEVICES`` variable defines which GPUs will be made accessible inside the container by the Toolkit.

 However, in an HPC scenario, the hardware resources should be assigned from a supervisory entity, such as a workload manager.
 For example, the SLURM workload